 The case against lifetime deals in 2026:

-- Dragon Professional costs $699 but has been essentially frozen since the Microsoft-Nuance acquisition.
+- Dragon Professional no longer has a published price (Nuance asks you to contact sales) and has been essentially frozen since the Microsoft-Nuance acquisition.

 - Lifetime buyers bear full risk if the company pivots, discontinues the product, or stops updating.